James Carnegy of Finhaven: The trial for murder

-Carnegie was tried on 2 August 1728 for premeditated murder, a charge supported by "long arguments and quotations of authority," as was common at that time.
-The accused man swore that as God was his witness he had no grudge against the earl, but instead he had had the greatest kindness and respect for him.
+Carnegy was tried on 2 August 1728 for premeditated murder, a charge supported by "long arguments and quotations of authority," as was common at that time.
+The accused swore that he had no grudge against the Earl, but instead he had had the greatest kindness and respect for him.
 "If it shall appear," he had said, "that I was the unlucky person who wounded the earl, I protest before God I would much rather that a sword had been sheathed in my own bowels."
 He did not admit his guilt except to say: "I had the misfortune that day to be mortally drunk, for which I beg God’s pardon."
-Carnegie said that in this state he did not remember seeing the earl when he came out of the ditch.
+Carnegy said that in this state he did not remember seeing the Earl when he came out of the ditch.

-His defence counsel tried to argue that in the circumstances of the case he was guilty not of murder, but of manslaughter.
+His defence counsel argued that in the circumstances of the case he was guilty not of murder, but of manslaughter.
 However, the court, "sacrificing rationality to form and statute," overruled the defence on the basis that the prisoner had "given the wound whereof the Earl of Strathmore died."

-The killing being indisputable, Carnegie would have been condemned if the jury had merely given a verdict on the point of fact.
+The killing being indisputable, Carnegy would have been condemned if the jury had merely given a verdict on the point of fact.
 In these circumstances, his counsel, Robert Dundas of Arniston, told the jury that they were entitled to judge on "the point of law" as well as the "point of fact".
-He asserted that they should only decide whether in their conscience Carnegie had committed murder, or whether his guilt was not diminished or annihilated by the circumstances of the case.
-Quite unexpectedly the jury did not give a verdict of either "proven" or "not proven" but instead gave a verdict of "not guilty", thus establishing the constitutional principle of a Scottish jury's right to render one of three verdicts: "proven", "not proven" and "not guilty" which remain contentious to this day.
+He asserted that they should only decide whether in their conscience Carnegy had committed murder, or whether his guilt was not diminished or annihilated by the circumstances of the case.
+Quite unexpectedly the jury did not give a verdict of either "proven" or "not proven" but instead gave a verdict of "not guilty", thus establishing the constitutional principle of a Scottish jury's right to render one of three verdicts: "proven", "not proven" and the now resurrected "not guilty" which remained contentious until the "not proven" verdict stopped being used in January 2026.

+Legacy and Edinburgh Residency

+Following Carnegy's death, his descendants maintained the family's presence across both Forfarshire and the capital.
+By 1775, the family had relocated their established winter presence in Edinburgh to the newly developed New Town; Carnegie's son, James Carnegie (died 1777), is recorded in Williamson's Directory as a resident of Princes Street near his kinsman, George Carnegie, 6th Earl of Northesk.
+This residence was situated in the initial phase of the New Town development designed by James Craig (architect) and John Adam (architect).
+The Carnegy family maintained a multi-generational connection with the Adam architectural dynasty, as William Adam's circle had previously modernised the facade of the country seat, the House of Finhaven.